johnfedoruk/bangular/docs/DEVELOPER.md

 ## Update the public API tests

-If you happen to modify the public API of Angular, API golden files must be updated using:
+If you happen to modify the public API of Bangular, API golden files must be updated using:

 ``` shell
 $ gulp public-api:update